MeMark2/C-Cpp-Function-Library/README.md

-# C-Function-Library
+# C-Cpp-Function-Library
-A library of re-usable C functions.
+A library of re-usable C/C++ functions.